cisco0pete/JA4-Fun/README.md

 The primary goal of this project is to create an easy, manual process for pulling out key JA4+ data on demand for threat hunting, baselining, and analysis.
 Future plans include automating these scripts for scheduled, hourly data extraction.

+# Please see man_pages for a demonstration on how to use these scripts